Final-Project-Data-Analytics-WUBootcamp/Crime_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/88041368/146853633-d96c30dd-5495-42ef-8a9d-f4cd29496695.png)

+## Reason for Data Selection:

+Becky pitched the initial idea to research available crime data and came across the FBI’s data explorer.
+The available datasets are incredibly robust and the schemas are both well documented and consistent across multiple years and states.
+Utilizing data like this allowed us to consider many different questions as well as adjust the scope of our project after meeting together as a team to discuss the direction we wanted to take our project.

 ## Scope

 For the purposes of our analysis we will be exploring the relationship between time of day and types of crimes being committed that have resulted in an arrest.
 This data does not represent all reported crimes, only those where an arrest took place.
 The geographical extent of our analysis will focus on the state of Texas and we will utilize data published from 2017-2020.
 Prior to 2017 a slightly different schema and file naming system was used; after reviewing the amount of data 4 years provided, it was determine the additional steps of schema and file mapping was not necessary for our purposes.